TransformerLensOrg/TransformerLens/README.md

-NOTE: development paused to fix conceptual difficulties with `patch_and_freeze`
+NOTE: development paused to fix conceptual difficulties with `path_patching`.

 This repository contains the code for all experiments in the paper "Interpretability in the Wild: a Circuit for Indirect Object Identification in GPT-2 Small" (Wang et al, 2022).